 Library directors, boards, staff, and community members can be included in the planning process to link community needs and library services.
 Selecting service responses that describe “what a library does for, or offers to, the public in an effort to meet a set of well-defined community needs” is part of the process along with establishing effective goals and objectives, managing change, informing the community, and planning for the future.

-Please contact Evan Struble, Associate State Librarian for Library Development (614-752-9178 or email@example.com) if you are interested in working with the State Library on your strategic plan.
-She will then assign a strategic planning consultant to your library for the duration of the process.
+Please contact Evan Struble, Associate State Librarian for Library Development (614-752-9178 or firstname.lastname@example.org) if you are interested in working with the State Library on your strategic plan.
+He will then assign a strategic planning consultant to your library for the duration of the process.

 Strategic Planning for Results Library Service Responses